Mike Basrak

-Michael J. Basrak (November 23, 1912 – December 18, 1973) was an All-American US collegiate football player in the mid-1930s.
-Basrak was Duquesne University's first All-American selection, and the Most Valuable Player of the 1937 Orange Bowl game in Miami, in which Duquesne defeated Mississippi State University, 13-12.
-Later in 1937 Basrak was the first-round draft pick (#5 pick overall) of the National Football League Pittsburgh Pirates, later called the Pittsburgh Steelers.
+Michael J. Basrak (November 23, 1912 – December 18, 1973) was an American professional football player for the Pittsburgh Pirates of the National Football League (NFL).
+He played college football for the Duquesne Dukes, earning consensus All-American honors in 1936.
+The school's first All-American selection, he was the Most Valuable Player of the 1937 Orange Bowl game in Miami, in which Duquesne defeated Mississippi State University, 13–12.
+Later in the year, Basrak was selected by Pirates (later known as the Steelers) in the first round of the 1937 NFL draft with the fifth overall pick.
+Pittsburgh Pirates.
 However, Basrak only played two seasons in the NFL, retiring after the 1938 season.
+He played his high school football at Bellaire.

 Basrak was an officer in the United States Navy during the Second World War.
 In later life Basrak served as football coach at Niles East High School (1954–62) and then Niles West High School (1963–73), both in Skokie, Illinois, a suburb north of Chicago.

 Basrak died at home in Skokie on December 18, 1973, aged 61.
 After his death, the Niles West football field was named Mike Basrak Field in his honor.
+He was posthumously inducted into the Bellaire High School Hall of Fame.